nolauren/workshops/dhtoolbox_aha2018.md

 Like Timeline.js, this tool requires the use of Google.
 After logging in with Google, we are given two map options: Classic or Gigapixel.
 While the [Gigapixel](https://storymap.knightlab.com/gigapixel/) map is definitely worth exploring, it requires hosting a set of images on a web server.
 It also needs relatively large files.
 For today, we will use Classic.
 So, let's make a storymap!

 The storymap is comprised of a series of slides with a spatial component.
-Let's walk through the first slide.
+It words best when the number of slides doesn't exceed ~20 and the story is relatively contained.
+Let's walk through the first slide and then an example.

 1. Slide 1 - Title
 - Headline: From Selma to Montgomery